-Ratio Applicability Period Interim ratios Liquid Asset Ratio (LAR>= 10%) 1 January 2013 - December 2014 Uses to Stable Resources Ratio (USRR < 100%) 1 June 2013 - December 2017 Basel III ratios Liquidity Coverage Ratio (LCR > 100%) Net Stable Funding Ratio (NSFR < 100%) January 2015 onwards January 2018 onwards
+Ratio Applicability Period Interim ratios Liquid Asset Ratio (LAR >= 10%) 1 January 2013 - December 2014 Uses to Stable Resources Ratio (USRR < 100%) 1 June 2013 - December 2017 Basel III ratios Liquidity Coverage Ratio (LCR > 100%) January 2019 onwards Net Stable Funding Ratio (NSFR > 100%) January 2018 onwards

 The LAR is an interim ratio designed to apply until the LCR comes into effect (as described below).
 Under the LAR, U.A.E. banks are required to hold an amount equivalent to 10 per cent. of their liabilities in high quality liquid assets (including cash held with the U.A.E.
 Central Bank, U.A.E.
 Central Bank CDs and certain U.A.E. local government and public sector entity publicly traded instruments).

 The USRR is an interim ratio designed to prepare U.A.E. banks for the implementation on NSFR (as described below).
 The USRR identifies key uses of funds as well as different types of funding sources used by banks.
 It assigns stability factors to sources of funds and required stable funding (usage) factors to asset classes.
+After applying the relevant factors, the net uses of funds figure is divided by net sources of funds figure and the result should be less than 100 per cent.

 The LCR represents a 30 days stress scenario with combined assumptions covering both bank specific and market wide stresses.
 These assumptions are applied to contractual data representing the main liquidity risk drivers at banks to determine cash outflows within the 30 days stress scenario.
 The LCR requires that U.A.E. banks should always be able to cover the net cash outflow with eligible liquid assets at the minimum LCR determined by the U.A.E.
 Central Bank.
-The Basel III Accord requires that this minimum is 100 per cent.
+The Basel III Accord requires that this minimum is 100 per cent. from 1 January 2019.
 Circular 30/2012 describes in detail eligible liquid assets for this purpose.